Important answers to important questions. Please read this and make sure everyone in your family does, too!

 Plastic (credit cards/purse/wallet)

 Photos & Treasures (If you have time, take pictures of your home and belongings, inside and out)

 - Load your escape vehicle and park it facing the exit.
 Leave keys in the ignition.

-The fire is getting closer – what can I do to help?
+The fire is getting closer – I don't want to evacuate. what can I do to help?